openshift/managed-cluster-validating-webhooks/README.md

 ## Updating SelectorSyncSet Template

 Ensure the git branch is current and run `make syncset`.
 The updated Template will be  [build/selectorsyncset.yaml](build/selectorsyncset.yaml) by default.

+## Updating namespace and service account list

+Ensure the git branch is current and run `make generate`.
+The updated lists will be written to [pkg/config/namespaces.go](pkg/config/namespaces.go).
+[Documentation should also be regenerated](#updating-documentation-files) to ensure the ConfigMaps specified are up-to-date.

 ## Updating documenation files